 Projects.
 Four major projects are due throughout the course of the semester.
 They will be evaluated for their scope, technical execution, and the extent to which the student has addressed the relevant perceptual cues involved in each.
 I will propose general project ideas to help get ideas flowing, but the specifics of every project will be up to the student to propose.
 All project ideas need to be cleared with me (i.e., I don't want to hear about a project for the first time on the day it is handed in).
-I will try to give written feedback on all projects that are handed in on time and that meet the requirements of the assignment.
+The idea behind this is that I will help the student shape their project into something appropriate for the topic being covered, including making sure a project is neither too easy nor too hard.
+I will evaluate all projects that are handed in on time and that meet the requirements of the assignment.
+If a student hands in a project late, they should not expect an evaluation of it.